How to Stay Young At Heart Forever

 As for my nan, her youthful ways kept her having fun until the end.
 But now my dad’s getting on a bit (he was 70 last year), and he became a SpongeBob Squarepants fan a few years ago.
 Now, he won’t stop doing impressions of Patrick Starr in front of my friends.
 So, perhaps I’ll still have a little more cringing to do, but I expect that, happily, to go on for quite some years.

-And if you can’t beat them, join them, by becoming a smarty-pants too.https://www.wiseism.com/young-at-heart-study-smart-people-are-younger/https://www.wiseism.com/wp-content/uploads/funloving-seniors-e1535728929316.jpghttps://www.wiseism.com/wp-content/uploads/funloving-seniors-150x150.jpgWise LivingWise Mindhealthy mind,intelligence,iq,life,making the most of your life,mental clarity,science,wise mind,young at heart,youthMy paternal grandmother was quite a character.
+And if you can’t beat them, join them, by becoming a smarty-pants too.http://www.wiseism.com/young-at-heart-study-smart-people-are-younger/http://www.wiseism.com/wp-content/uploads/funloving-seniors-e1535728929316.jpghttp://www.wiseism.com/wp-content/uploads/funloving-seniors-150x150.jpgWise LivingWise Mindhealthy mind,intelligence,iq,life,making the most of your life,mental clarity,science,wise mind,young at heart,youthMy paternal grandmother was quite a character.
 She liked to have fun and was a little cheeky at times.
 She was known for her sassy rebuttals and if she was ever challenged on her behaviour, she'd say “I'm 82, you know”, as if being old somehow let her off.
 Actually...The WiseistBeth Burgesswiseism1@gmail.comAdministratorMy name is Beth Burgess.
 I don't claim to be the wisest, but I am 'The Wiseist' - someone dedicated to collecting and sharing wisdom that can help people live their lives more happily and successfully.
-I'm also the bestselling author of "Instant Wisdom: 10 Easy Ways to Get Smart Fast",, a therapist,, coach, freelance writer, speaker, trainer, and workshop leader.
+I'm also the bestselling author of "Instant Wisdom: 10 Easy Ways to Get Smart Fast",, a therapist, coach, freelance writer, speaker, trainer, and workshop leader.
 And I'm still learning too.Wiseism